 The award will be judged in two parts, in the following manner:

-Students must submit an application* with a 2-5 page travel proposal by midnight, Sunday April 17, 2016.
+Students must submit an application* with a 2-5 page travel proposal by 2:00 PM, Friday April 7, 2017.
 Application materials should be uploaded to a link sent out by the department by the deadline.

-Finalists selected from Part 1 should submit a Porfolio, which must be uploaded by midnight Monday May 16, 2016.
+Finalists selected from Part 1 should submit a Portfolio, which must be uploaded by 2:00 PM Monday May 15, 2017.
 For MArch I students, the portfolio should contain a record of the first six semesters of design work completed at the GSD, as well as the thesis**.
 For MArch AP students, your portfolio would be expected to include four semesters of design work, plus thesis.
 For MArch II students, your portfolio should include design work completed during all three semesters at the GSD.
 A faculty committee will review the submitted portfolios and choose a group of finalists to submit for the second round of judging.

 *The application should be downloaded, then opened to enable the use of form fields